RadialDevGroup/ruby-style-guide/README.md

              calc_something_else
            end

-  # bad - looks like Python
+  # bad - fine for Python, perhaps, but this is Ruby
   kind =
     case year
     when 1850..1889 then 'Blues'